UNINETTSigma2/documentation/development/vtune/vtune.md

 The CPU Utilization section shows the total percentage of all available cores used.
-Since a single ART process was executed, this metric is very low (1 out of 64 logical cores are used).
+Since a single ART process was executed, this metric is very low (1 out of 64 logical cores are used), but that is expected.
 The memory statistics show that ART is compute bound: there is almost no references to the global memory (DRAM bound 0%).
 Also the caches are not very busy.
 It is clear that most of the run time goes into CPU instructions.

 The FPU utilization report is hence the most interesting one in this case.
-Namely, 90% of the floating point instructions are scalar, i.e., the vector units (AVX) are mostly unused.
+It reveals that 90% of the floating point instructions are scalar, i.e., the vector units (AVX) are mostly unused.
 Looking at the top most busy functions it becomes clear that the time is spent in calls to `libm` `exp` and `log`.